derekfrye/sql-middleware/docs/Benchmarks.md

 - Currently excluded from the default `criterion_main!`, so it runs only when you enable the `libsql` feature and rewire the benchmark entry point.

 ## Single-row lookup benchmark flow (`benches/bench_rusqlite_single_row_lookup.rs`)
-This comparison focuses on per-call middleware overhead versus raw rusqlite when fetching individual rows by primary key:
+This comparison focuses on per-call overhead for different client layers when fetching individual rows by primary key:
 1. On first use, build a deterministic SQLite file with `row_count` entries and a shuffled list of ids.
-2. Baseline path: open a single `rusqlite::Connection`, prepare a cached statement, and loop over the id list with `query_row`, mapping results into a simple `BenchRow` struct.
+2. `rusqlite` baseline: open a single `rusqlite::Connection`, prepare a cached statement, and loop over the id list with `query_row`, mapping results into `BenchRow`.
-3. Middleware path: construct a `ConfigAndPool`, borrow a pooled connection, and call `execute_select` for each id while recycling a `RowValues` buffer.
-The returned `ResultSet` is converted into the same `BenchRow` struct.
+3. `sql_middleware` path: construct a `ConfigAndPool`, borrow a pooled connection, and call `execute_select` for each id while recycling a `RowValues` buffer.
+The returned `ResultSet` converts into the same `BenchRow` struct.
+4. `sqlx` path: create a `SqlitePool`, then issue `query_as` lookups for each id using the async driver stack.

 Throughput is reported as lookups per iteration.
 Adjust `BENCH_LOOKUPS` (or `BENCH_ROWS`) to scale the workload.

 ## Interpreting results
 - Treat `database_benchmark` output as a proxy for raw insert bandwidth of each backend/driver pair; it does not capture higher-level middleware helpers such as `QueryAndParams` or cross-backend abstractions.
-- Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through the middleware versus calling rusqlite directly.
-Both flows share the same dataset and decoding logic so the difference primarily reflects connection dispatch, parameter conversion, and result materialisation cost.
+- Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through each client layer (rusqlite, middleware, SQLx).
+All flows share the same dataset and decoding logic so differences primarily reflect connection dispatch, parameter conversion, and result materialisation cost.
 - When designing additional benchmarks, decide whether you want engine-level comparisons (like the bulk inserts) or API-level comparisons (like the single-row lookup) and structure the workload accordingly.